Home Report Kirkintilloch

 In terms of local schooling, there are six primary schools in Kirkintilloch, which are Hillhead, Harestanes, Oxgang, Gartconner, Lairdsland and Holy Family.
 There are also two schools in the area for children with special needs, these being Merkland School in Hillhead and Campsie View School in Lenzie.
 The two secondary schools in the area are Kirkintilloch High School (Non-denominational) and St Ninian’s High School (Roman Catholic).
 In 2020, St Ninian’s placed 25th out of 344 based on the number of pupils achieving five or more Highers.
 There were five other East Dunbartonshire high schools in the top 20.

 Kirkintilloch has an array of residential property types.
 There are council-built homes, some nice examples of Scottish Victorian villas, but mostly has developments of typical 1920s/30s bungalows, as well as semi and detached type homes populate the town.
 The area also has ongoing developments of brand new 3-, 4-, and 5-bed room family homes from Cala, Persimmon, and Barratt.

-As of December 2020, the average price for property in Kirkintilloch stood at £153,282.
-This is a rise of 1.08% in the last three months (since September 2020) and a rise of 4.98% since December 2019.
+The average price for property in Kirkintilloch stood at £196,206 in January 2023.
+Though different property types in Kirkintilloch have had different average selling prices over the last 12 months: £438,999 for detached properties, £189,414 for semi-detached, £157,780 for terraced, and £104,104 for flats.
 However, this average hides quite a range, and it is not uncommon for larger properties to sell from £400,000 up to £500,000, and over for exceptional examples.
 Likewise, larger, modern family homes regularly sell anywhere between the £225,000 and £400,000 range, with some achieving even higher selling prices depending on the area, school catchment, gardens, and finish or additions.